Walking After Dark: The Rights of Pedestrians in Nighttime Car Accidents

 Fight for Everything You're Owed

 Getting the at-fault party to pay what’s fair after their negligence causes you to slip, trip, or fall should be more accessible.
-That’s why the experienced Akron slip and fall lawyers at KNR make the legal process as easy as possible, so you recover the maximum compensation possible.
+That’s why the experienced Cleveland slip and fall lawyers at KNR make the legal process as easy as possible, so you recover the maximum compensation possible.
 Reach out to Kisling, Nestico & Redick today.

 It can be intimidating to think about pursuing an insurance claim or a civil lawsuit against the party responsible for your fall.
 It doesn’t matter whether you fell due to a broken stair rail, tripped over cracked pavement, or slipped on a wet floor.
 If negligence caused your injuries, they must be held accountable.